mfumagalli/ngsTools/README.md

 # Updates

 If you want to be updated about new releases and fixed bugs please consider joining the ngsTools official google group at https://groups.google.com/forum/#!forum/ngstools-user.
-For informal questions feel free to contact Matteo Fumagalli, at mfumagalli82 [at] gmail [dot] com.
+For informal questions (not about ANGSD, only for ngsTools) feel free to contact Matteo Fumagalli, at mfumagalli82 [at] gmail [dot] com.

 # Citation